mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Result - Links in navbar open pages for Sri Lanka's locations.

-Expected - The User can view the locations on Google maps, use a search box in Google maps to search for facilities and other locations within the island.
+Expected - The User can view the locations on Google maps, use a search box in Google maps to search for facilities and other locations within the island or the world.
 Testing - Load Home page or load https://mattyimry.github.io/Discover-Sri-Lanka_MS2/
 Result - The maps loads correctly.
 Search box fully functional.
 All searches returns correct information and markers on map.

-Expected - Use external links to check blogs and to be able to book accomodations.
+Expected - Use external links to check blogs and to be able to book accomodation.
 Testing - Click on links at bottom of location's pages.
 Result - All links redirect the user to external link.

-Expected - The User can use the contact form in the contact page to request more information of Sri Lanka.
+Expected - The User can use the contact form in the contact page to request more information about Sri Lanka.
-Testing - Filled conatc form correctly.
+Testing - Filled contact form correctly.
-Result - Teh developer receives an email with the same information entered in the form.
+Result - The developer receives an email with the same information entered in the form.

+Expected - The  local resident/tourist can view pictures of Sri Lanka.
+Testing - Click gallery page and click next/previous white arrow.
+Result - Pictures are changing as expected.

+### **_Browser compatibility_**

+The project ahd been tested in the following browsers without any compatibility issue:
+* Google Chrome
+* Microsoft Edge
+* Firefox
+* Opera

+The project has also been tested on different screen sizes.
+15" and 14" inch laptop, 24" screen and 20" screen.

+Please refer to this link [screenshot desktop](/workspace/Discover-Sri-Lanka_MS2/assets/media/desktop_view_screenshots.pdf) to view the screenshots of the project in desktop view.

+### **_Responsiveness_**

+As already specified in the "Surface" part in README file, the project has been developed with mobile first approach.
+Please refer to this link [screenshot mobile](/workspace/Discover-Sri-Lanka_MS2/assets/media/mobile_view_screenshots.pdf) to view the screenshots of the project in mobile view.

+The project has been tested in mobile view in the following devices without any compatibility issue:

+* Motorola G5, G8 and G9
+* Iphone 6
+* Ipad 2